 Running parallel simulations¶

-Where the underlying simulator supports distributed simulations, in which the computations are spread over multiple processors using MPI (this is the case for NEURON, NEST and PCSIM), PyNN also supports this.
-To run a distributed simulation on eight nodes:
+Where the underlying simulator supports distributed simulations, in which the computations are spread over multiple processors using MPI (this is the case for NEURON and NEST), PyNN also supports this.
+To run a distributed simulation on eight nodes, the command will be something like:

 $ mpirun -np 8 -machinefile ~/mpi_hosts python myscript.py